Frequently Asked Questions

 How do I cancel or change my monthly pledge?

 If you are a Federal Club or Federal Club Council member and wish to increase, decrease or cancel your automatic monthly donations, we ask that you please contact us directly for security purposes.
 Please be sure to include your full name, mailing address, and reason for canceling.

 What educational programs comprise the HRC Foundation?

-Through research, educational efforts and outreach, the Human Rights Campaign Foundation encourages lesbian, gay, bisexual and transgender Americans to live their lives openly and seeks to change the hearts and minds of Americans to the side of equality.
+Through research, educational efforts and outreach, the Human Rights Campaign Foundation encourages lesbian, gay, bisexual, transgender and queer Americans to live their lives openly and seeks to change the hearts and minds of Americans to the side of equality.